Using GPUs¶

 PopPUNK can use GPU acceleration of sketching (only when using sequence reads), distance calculation, network construction and some aspects of visualisation.
 Installing and configuring the required packages necessitates some extra steps, outlined below.

-To use GPU acceleration, PopPUNK uses cupy, numba and packages from RAPIDS.
+To use GPU acceleration, PopPUNK uses cupy, numba and the cudatoolkit packages from RAPIDS.
 Both cupy and numba can be installed as standard packages using conda.
-To install RAPIDS, see the guide.
-We would recommend installing into a clean conda environment with a command such as:
+The cudatoolkit packages need to be matched to your CUDA version.
+The command nvidia-smi can be used to find the supported CUDA version.
+Installation of the cudatoolkit with conda (or the faster conda alternative, mamba) should be guided by the RAPIDS guide.
+This information will enable the installation of PopPUNK into a clean conda environment with a command such as (modify the CUDA_VERSION variable as appropriate):

 conda create -n poppunk_gpu -c rapidsai -c nvidia -c conda-forge \